Azure/Azure-Sentinel/Solutions/MicrosoftDefenderForEndpoint/Playbooks/Restrict-MDEDomain/readme.md

 **Deploy with alert trigger**

-After deployment, you can run this playbook manually on an alert or attach it to an **analytics rule** so it will rune when an alert is created.
+After deployment, you can run this playbook manually on an alert or attach it to an **analytics rule** so it will run when an alert is created.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FMicrosoftDefenderForEndpoint%2FPlaybooks%2FRestrict-MDEDomain%2FRestrict-MDEDomain-alert-trigger%2Fazuredeploy.json" target="_blank">
     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>